 ♥ Hand sanitisers will be available at the church entrance and when coming for communion.

 ♥ We need to ensure adequate airflow through the building so some doors will remain open.

 ♥ Communion will be under one kind (sharing the host only); the greeting of peace will not include hugs or handshakes; a collection plate and the tap-and-go facilities will be available at the church entry rather than being passed around.
-There will be no communal singing of hymns at this stage.

 ♥ Surfaces will be sanitised/disinfected between each service.

 A service and readings will be emailed for all unable to attend.
 If you would like to included in the mailing list, please contact us.

 The Government advice for people in vulnerable groups continues to be:

 • Avoid non-essential travel.